vpaeder/telinkpp/README.md

 One can do the same with a real phone, in which case steps 3-6 are not necessary.

 # Usage of Python wrapper
 The Python wrapper gives access to public methods of all C++ classes.
+To build it, invoke cmake with option `-DBUILD_PYTHON_WRAPPER=1`.
 For TelinkLight, Python callbacks can be set by creating a derived class.
 The following example shows how to overload `parse_online_status_report` in Python:
 ```
 from pytelink import TelinkLight